 The structure is one of the oldest in Florence dating back to the late 11th century.
 The building is famous for its bronze doors designed and constructed by Lorenzo Ghiberti over 27 years.

 Michelangelo described the doors as the Gates of Paradise which is what the doors are known as today.
 Vasari, one of Florence’s greatest artists and art critics described them in his book Lives of the Artists as, “undeniably perfect in every way and must rank as the finest masterpiece ever created.”

 undeniably perfect in every way and must rank as the finest masterpiece ever created – Giorgio Vasari

 Why did everyone make such a big deal?
-Ghiberti innovated with new uses of space that brought life to the doors and its characters.
-They are considered a masterpieice that helped define the Renaissance and draw many visitors today.
+Ghiberti innovated with new uses of space that brought life to the doors and their characters.
+They are considered a masterpiece that helped define the Renaissance and draw many visitors today.

 Location: Piazza San Giovanni

 Ponte Vecchio is an excellent example of a medieval bridge and what an impressive structure it is!
 The construction is completely from stone archways that support the weight of the bridge, its visitors, and shops!
 The shops built on either side of the bridge add to its uniqueness but few realize that their is a secret passage for the Medici built on top known as the Vasari corridor!

 The Vasari Corridor is an incredible structure if you think about it.
 The Medici, who practically ruled the Republic of Florence, built a hallway to connect their home, Palazzo Pitti, with the town hall, Palazzo Vecchio.

 The bridge is occupied by jewelers and generally overrun by visitors looking to purchase something from “on top of Ponte Vecchio in Florence,” which I admit is pretty cool to say.